Reading and growing in schools across Alberta

 Calgary Catholic School Board

-If you are a school district or a school leader interested in learning more about the Alberta Reads Network, please contact our executive director, Steacy Collyer to discuss pilot opportunities for your school.
+If you are a school district or a school leader interested in learning more about the Alberta Reads Network, please contact our Alberta Reads Literacy Coach to discuss pilot opportunities for your school.

 We try to offer financial assistance for schools that can’t afford the Alberta Read Network membership fee.
-To apply for a chapter bursary, please complete the application form.
-For more information about other ways to obtain funding support for your school, you can contact Steacy Collyer
+To request a chapter bursary, please complete the application and we will contact you to discuss funding opportunities.

 The number of schools Calgary Reads works with as part of the Alberta Reads Network in seven school boards across the province.